pandaandi/Diabetes-Readmission-Analytics-Dashboard/README.md

 ## Interview Pitch

 I built a healthcare analytics project using real inpatient diabetes encounter data from U.S. hospitals.
 I cleaned and profiled the data, created readmission KPIs, segmented patients by clinical and utilization factors, checked data quality issues, and built a baseline predictive model for 30-day readmission risk.
 The project demonstrates the kind of workflow I want to apply in healthcare data analyst and clinical BI roles: turning patient-level data into reliable reporting, quality insights, and predictive analytics.

+## Copyright and Use

+Copyright © 2026 Andi Wang.
+All rights reserved.

+This project is shared for portfolio review purposes only.
+No part of this project may be copied, reused, redistributed, or presented as another person's work without written permission.